 Total Solar Eclipse

-Kentucky Science Center will be at the Logan County Public Library nearing the end of our 3-month Science in Play2GO residency with an eclipse watch party for all ages.
-On August 21st we’ll provide a full day of free programming to help you learn more, safely view, and totally experience the total eclipse of Kentucky.
+At the Public Library in Russellville, KY (a NASA Official Viewing Location).
+Enjoy a full day of free programming to help you learn more about, safely view, and totally experience the total eclipse of Kentucky.
+DETAILS

 Cost: $125 per person, $100 for Science Center Members

 - August 14 – 20: Eclipse theme in Science in Play’s Science Depot